datadope-io/datadope-alerta/README.md

 Standard deduplication provided by Alerta deduplicates if environment, resource, event and severity are the same.
 Additionally, it correlates in the same case except if severity is different (apart from using `correlate` alert field).

-With this backend an extra option is implemented to deduplicate alerts: having the same environment, two alerts deduplicate if they have the same value of attribute `deduplication` (if this attribute is part of the alert information).
+With this backend two extra options are implemented to deduplicate alerts:
+* Having the same environment, two alerts deduplicate if they have the same value of attribute `deduplication` (if this attribute is part of the alert information).
+* If the alert includes the attribute 'inferredCorrelation' with an alert id or a list of alert ids, alert is deduplicated with that alert id (the first one if the attribute contains a list).

 To keep history of deduplicated alerts, alerts having `deduplication` attribute form the `value` field in each history element data as `<resource>/<event>/<value>`, so a history element is appended to the alert information